openbot-tech/core/README.md

 ### Bittrex

-- If you want to run the bot live against Bittrex you need to have `BITTREX_API_KEY` and `BITTREX_API_SECRET` in your path, look at how to [Obtain an API key](https://bittrex.github.io/api/v1-1) under the "Authentication" section.
+- If you want to run open bot live against Bittrex you need to have `BITTREX_API_KEY` and `BITTREX_API_SECRET` in your path, look at how to [Obtain an API key](https://bittrex.github.io/api/v1-1) under the "Authentication" section.

 # Setting up open bot